Visual impairment: Glaucoma

 Glaucoma is an eye disease often characterized by increased pressure within the eye or intraocular pressure (IOP).
-Glaucoma causes visual field loss as well as severs the optic nerve.
+Glaucoma causes visual field loss as well as damaging the optic nerve.
 Early diagnosis and treatment of glaucoma in patients is imperative because glaucoma is triggered by non-specific levels of IOP.
 Also, another challenge in accurately diagnosing glaucoma is that the disease has four causes: 1) inflammatory ocular hypertension syndrome (IOHS); 2) severe uveitic angle closure; 3) corticosteroid-induced; and 4) a heterogonous mechanism associated with structural change and chronic inflammation.
 In addition, often pediatric glaucoma differs greatly in cause and management from the glaucoma developed by adults.
 Currently, the best sign of pediatric glaucoma is an IOP of 21 mm Hg or greater present within a child.
 One of the most common causes of pediatric glaucoma is cataract removal surgery, which leads to an incidence rate of about 12.2% among infants and 58.7% among 10-year-olds.